Joe Biden reaches out to allies in the Asia-Pacific | DW | 12.11.2020

 "We noticed that Mr. Biden has declared election victory," China's foreign ministry spokesman Wang Wenbin told a media briefing.
 "We understand that the US presidential election result will be determined following US law and procedures."

-China joins a short list of nations, including Russia, Brazil and Mexico, who have been a bit more cautious by holding off their congratulations for the moment.
+China joins a short list of nations, including Russia, Brazil and Mexico, that have been a bit more cautious by holding off their congratulations for the moment.

 US President-elect Joe Biden has spoken to the leaders of European allies, including German Chancellor Angela Merkel.
 Many European leaders have expressed hopes that relations with the US can be repaired under Biden.